MrjDevBE/Wed/README.md

 A personalized, custom-built wedding invitation web application.

 ## 💍 Project Philosophy
 This project was built from scratch to provide a unique, highly tailored wedding experience without the costs or limitations of third-party wedding website builders.
-By owning the full codebase, we maintain complete control over our wedding data, design, and functionality.
+By owning the full codebase, I maintain complete control over our wedding data, design, and functionality.

 ## 🛠 Tech Stack
 * **Core**: HTML5, CSS3, and Vanilla JavaScript (No heavy frameworks or dependencies).